Regenerative tourism at Tonia's Cottage

 July: Thrapsano Ceramic Festival – centuries of craftsmanship

-July–August: Cretan Cuisine Festival – a celebration of flavors, tradition, and culture
+July–August: Cretan Cuisine Festival – a celebration of flavors and culture

 August 6: Alagni annual village celebration